 - Worked to enact revisions to vacature and sealing statute that allows women who have been trafficked to have their criminal record vacated and sealed.

-- Lobbied and assisted with campaigns to repeal laws that permits legal brothels in the State.
+- Lobbied and assisted with campaigns to repeal laws that permit legal brothels in the State.

 As a part of our efforts to change law and policy, Jason formed a political action committee called "End Trafficking and Prostitution," which is used for educational efforts and political activity to end commercial sexual exploitation.